GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 ## Use cases

-The ideal use case for ES modules inside of service workers is for loading in modern library or configuration code that's shared with other runtimes that support ES modules.
+The ideal use case for ES modules inside of service workers is for loading a modern library or configuration code that's shared with other runtimes that support ES modules.